Junhang0202/chemical_gpt/README.md

-# ChemAssistant-A advanced chemical bot based on GPT 4.0
+# ChemAssistant-An advanced chemical bot based on GPT 4.0

 Note: Please note that use LINUX system.